anderskjeldsen/am-lang-compiler/README.md

 # Code example

-The following code fills up a HashSet2 (will be renamed to HashSet) and times it.
+The following code fills up a HashSet and times it.

 ```java
 namespace Am.Examples {